MicrosoftDocs/azure-docs/articles/active-directory/develop/authentication-scenarios.md

 Applications can sign in users themselves or delegate sign-in to an identity provider.
 See [Authentication flows and app scenarios](authentication-flows-app-scenarios.md) to learn about sign-in scenarios supported by Azure AD.

-For an identity provider to know that a user can access an app, both the user and the application must be registered with the identity provider.
+For an identity provider to know that a user has access to a particular app, both the user and the application must be registered with the identity provider.
 Registering applications with Azure AD enables you to:

 - customize the branding of your application in the sign-in dialog.
 This is important because this is the first experience a user will have with your app.
 - decide if you want to let users sign in only if they belong to your organization.
 This is a single tenant application.
 Or allow users to sign in using any work or school account.
 This is a multi-tenant application.
 You can also allow personal Microsoft accounts, or a social account from Linked-In, Google, and so on.